Ex-Morninglanders

 A destructive cult is a pyramid-shaped authoritarian regime with a person or group of people that have dictatorial control.
 It uses deception to recruit new members and does not tell them what the group is, what the group actually believes, and what will be expected of them if they become members.
 It also uses undue influence to keep people dependent, obedient, and loyal.
 (Hassan, PhD, FreedomOfMind)

 The omission of key information is a misleading act and also a form of deception.
 When we came to Morningland, we were invited to culturally popular events, such as meditation or a yoga class.
-We were not immediately told (lack of informed consent) the group’s entire belief system – that Donato was seen as a Christ, the Avatar for the Aquarian Age (one of many that sprang in the 1970s), and that Sri Donato’s and the Gopis’ thoughts, emotions, and actions were considered pure and, therefore should not be questioned.
-As newcomers, we were not informed that male disciples will be “suggested” to undergo a vasectomy as a way of preserving spiritual energy necessary for spiritual development.
+The group’s complete belief system and history were not available to us.
+Their key tenets were revealed to us slowly over a longer time.
+One such tenet was that Master Donato was seen as a Christ, the Avatar for the Aquarian Age (one of many that sprang in the 1970s), and that Sri Donato’s and the Gopis’ thoughts, emotions, and actions were considered pure and, therefore should not be questioned.
+As newcomers, we were not informed that male disciples will be “suggested” to undergo a vasectomy as a way of “preserving spiritual energy” (how about we call it a reproductive control).
 The organization’s full history was not disclosed.
-We were encouraged to develop complete trust in the Gopis and Sri Donato which they betrayed when they allegedly interfered with our marriages and, in some cases, even our sexuality.
-The list goes on.
+Older disciples were discouraged from sharing their past experiences or socializing with younger disciples (we can call that information control).
+We were encouraged to develop complete trust and reliance on the Gopis and Sri Donato which they took advantage of.

 Steve Hassan PhD shares his memory of a time when he was being recruited by young, beautiful women, members of the Unification Church: